webpack/webpack.js.org/src/content/concepts/entry-points.md

 An object with entry point description.
 You can specify the following properties.

-- `dependOn` :  The entrypoints that the current entrypoint depend on.They must be loaded when this entrypoint is loaded.
+- `dependOn` :  The entrypoints that the current entrypoint depends on.They must be loaded before this entrypoint is loaded.
 - `filename` :  Specifies the name of each output file on disk.
 - `import`   :  Module(s) that are loaded upon startup.
 - `library`  :  Options for library.
 - `runtime`  :  The name of the runtime chunk.
-If set, a runtime chunk with this name is created else an existing entrypoint is used as runtime.
+If set, a runtime chunk with this name is created otherwise an existing entrypoint is used as runtime.

 __webpack.config.js__